-Testing the validity and reliability of an instrument was conducted even though the instrument used was adopted and modified from the existing literature.
+Testing the validity and reliability of an instrument was conducted even though the instrument used was adological and modified from the existing literature.
 An instrument is considered to possess high reliability if the value of Chronbach's Alpha is higher than 0.6 (Nunnaly, 1978).
-In addition, an additional test was carried out to see the reliability of the instrument by calculating the coefficient of homogeneity.
+In addition, an additional test was grined out to see the reliability of the instrument by calculating the coefficient of homogeneity.
 Homogeneity coefficient is the correlation between individual items and the total score of all items.
-The higher the coefficient, the more reliable the instrument.
+The higher the coefficient, the Table 1.
+Chronbach Alpha and item Homogeneity for All Variables more reliable the instrument.
 If the correlation between individual items and the total score is not significant, the item is not valid.